siketh/TRBlog/README.md

 ./run.py
 ```

-###Thank you for your interest, I welcome any and all feedback or advice.
+###Thank you for your interest in my project, I welcome any and all feedback or advice.

+###If you feel that I have misappropriated anything or not given due credit, please contact me immediately at troman360@gmail.com and I will correct the issue as soon as possible.